FA Cup winners Crystal Palace face anxious wait to discover Europa League fate

 Meanwhile, Brondby, who Blitzer owns, qualified for the Europa Conference League, which prevents the south London club from dropping into that competition.

-Their departures had been announced last month.
+Their departures had been confirmed last month.
 A number of academy players are also due to depart, including Eberechi Eze’s younger brother Chimaechi Eze.